 Schedule SE is your IRS self-employment tax form.
-Use Schedule SE to figure and report the self-employment tax owed on your self-employment earnings.
+Use the form to figure and report the self-employment tax owed on your self-employment earnings.
 This form is a schedule of Form 1040, your individual tax return.
 The Social Security Administration uses the information on Schedule SE to determine your benefits under the social security program.

 Who must file Schedule SE?

-You must file Schedule SE if you earn at least $400 in self-employment income during the tax year.
-You also need to file the schedule if you earn at least $108.28 in church employee income.
+You must file the form if you earn at least $400 in self-employment income during the tax year.
+You must also file the schedule if you earn at least $108.28 in church employee income.

 If you didn’t earn much income or had a net loss, you don’t have to complete Schedule SE.
 However, you might benefit from filling out the form using an optional method.
 You can find more information in the Instructions for Schedule SE.

 Schedule SE begins with a flow chart.
-The chart will help you determine which section of Schedule SE you must fill out: Short Schedule SE or Long Schedule SE.
+The chart will help you determine which section of the form you must fill out: Short Schedule SE or Long Schedule SE.